wazuh/wazuh-documentation/source/installation-guide/index.rst

 - Elastic Stack, including Open Distro for Elasticsearch as a single-node cluster, as well as Filebeat, Kibana, and the Wazuh Kibana plugin.

 Wazuh offers the following options:
-:ref:`Wazuh quickstart <quickstart>`: To install on a Linux server.
+- :ref:`Wazuh quickstart <quickstart>`: To install on a Linux server.
-:ref:`Virtual Machine (OVA) <virtual_machine>`: To install on a virtual machine.
+- :ref:`Virtual Machine (OVA) <virtual_machine>`: To install on a virtual machine.
-:ref:`Amazon Machine Images (AMI) <amazon-machine-images>`: To install on an AWS cloud instance.
+- :ref:`Amazon Machine Images (AMI) <amazon-machine-images>`: To install on an AWS cloud instance.

 Distributed deployment
 ^^^^^^^^^^^^^^^^^^^^^^

-You install and configure the Wazuh server and Elastic Stack, following a distributed deployment process.
+You can install and configure the Wazuh server and Elastic Stack, following a distributed deployment process.
 In this type of deployment, the components are installed on separate hosts.
 Kibana can be installed either on the same server of an Elasticsearch node or on a separate one.
+The Wazuh server can be installed as a single-node cluster or as a multi-node cluster.

-The following components are installed:
+- **Single-node cluster**: The single-node installation is performed on only one host where the Wazuh manager, the Wazuh API, and Filebeat are installed.
+This method is easy to maintain, requires few resources, does not require a network load balancer.

-- The Wazuh server, including the Wazuh manager as a single-node cluster or as a multi-node cluster, the Wazuh API, and Filebeat.
+- **Multi-node cluster**: The multi-node installation process consists of installing several Wazuh server nodes on different hosts that communicate among them.
+This kind of installation provides high availability and requires a network load balancer.

-- Elastic Stack, including Open Distro for Elasticsearch as a single-node cluster or as a multi-node cluster.
-Installing Elastic Stack also includes the installation of Kibana, and the Wazuh Kibana plugin, on the same host as the Elasticsearch node or on a separate one.
+For information following a distributed deployment process, check the :ref:`Wazuh cluster <wazuh_cluster>` section.

 Wazuh Cloud